-‘Overwatch’ PTR Finds: Upcoming Doomfist Hero; Winston, Roadhog Buff; Ana Debuff
+‘Overwatch’ PTR Finds: Upcoming Doomfist Hero, Winston, Roadhog Buff, Ana Debuff

 The video of the immortal bastion could be watched below.
 See how Bastion only takes 144 damage from D.Va’s self-destruct sequence on the newly buffed sentry mode paired with Ana’s Nanoboost.
 After the hard cap implemented on the recent PTR build, the damage will now go up from 144 to 300.

-And in another hero news, an Overwatch player is noticing more Easter Eggs on the PTR, which if put together, could hint that Doomfist could be the next hero to join the Overwatch family.
+And in other hero news, an Overwatch player is noticing more Easter Eggs on the PTR, which if put together, could hint that Doomfist could be the next hero to join the Overwatch family.

 If you look hard enough, as hard as YouTuber Arekkz Gaming did, you’ll notice Doomfist references all over the Overwatch map Numbani.
 Three new changes on the Overwatch PTR, however, make more references to Doomfist—more than subtle, this time, actually.